thalen-lab/thalen-website-project/AUDIT-COMPLETE-REPORT.md

 ## Conclusion

-The Thalen website is in excellent condition with:
+The NexDyne website is in excellent condition with:
 - ✅ **100% clean TypeScript build** (0 errors)
 - ✅ **All 60 pages tested and accessible** (100% success rate)
 - ✅ **Comprehensive professional content** throughout (no placeholders)